 Software-based file archiving solutions, like ShareArchiver, simplify the process immensely.
-They include built-in file analytics that provide users a clearer sense of how their data is being used (or unused, as the case may be).
-From there, it’s a simple matter to create a policy that automatically sends little used files to the archive once it’s passed a designated interval of inactivity (a month, six months, a year etc.).
+They include built-in file analytics that provides users a clearer sense of how their data is being used (or unused, as the case may be).
+From there, it’s a simple matter to create a policy that automatically sends little-used files to the archive once it’s passed a designated interval of inactivity (a month, six months, a year, etc.).

 These analytics can also identify which files are largely or entirely redundant, and optionally delete the duplicates.
 This can be a godsend on messy shared servers.